uLoyd/PitchDeterminer/customModules/audioModules/README.md

 it uses a private helper class _Device_.

 #### constructor(callback)
-Callback passed to the constructor will be called on every _ondevicechage_ event triggered from _navigator.mediaDevices_.
+Callback passed to the constructor will be called on every _ondevicechange_ event triggered from _navigator.mediaDevices_.

 #### deviceChangeEvent()